Cœur de pirate: 2011 to present

 On 1 June 2018, she released the album En cas de tempête, ce jardin sera fermé, her fourth album which also marks the tenth anniversary of her career.
 Described as her most personal album, the album's themes describe and confront the process of healing from anxiety and trauma.
 At the Juno Awards of 2019, the album was shortlisted for the Juno Award for Francophone Album of the Year.

 In 2020, Martin was featured as a coach on the eighth season of La Voix.
 Her final artist, Josiane Comeau, won the season making Martin the winning coach.

 On 30 April 2021, she released Perséides, her fifth album.
 The album is composed of ten solo piano songs, and was inspired by her recovery from vocal cord surgery.
 The album was a Juno Award nominee for Instrumental Album of the Year at the Juno Awards of 2022.

 On 15 October 2021, she released Impossible à aimer, her sixth album.
 The album was the winner of the Juno Award for Francophone Album of the Year at the Juno Awards of 2022.

+On 26 September 2025, she released Cavale, her seventh album.